Indian Dishes with Sirisha Bhandaru

 Gulkand Mukhwas Chocolate Bark

-Melt chocolate chips (either in 30 second intervals in microwave or in a double boiler).
+Melt chocolate chips (either in 30-second intervals in the microwave or in a double boiler).

 Mix warm gulkand and 1 tablespoon mukhwas with chocolate.